Order Dark Moons & Nightingales on CD using the "Add to Cart" icon below.

 "Season of the Raven – just wonderful and so cinematographic, every note immediately translates into breathtaking images."

 "We played your CD all the way down the west coast of Scotland - I think it went well with the dramatic geology."

-Lyrics to the Dark Moons & Nightingales album are on the Lyrics page.
+Lyrics for the Dark Moons & Nightingales album are on the Lyrics page.